nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 To see how the delete-by-date mechanism works, as well as to understand the design considerations taken, you may refer to the multi-index delete feature’s sequence diagram, as they work largely similarly besides the parsing of dates and the use of the `executeDate` method instead.

+**Aspect: What attributes the `delete` command can delete by:**

+* **Alternative 1 (current choice):** Allow users to `delete` only by date.
+    * Pros: Provides a convenient shortcut for the most probable use case out of all batch-delete use cases, rather than clogging up the app with features that will likely go unused.
+    * Cons: The user may be confused at the difference in affordances between `delete` and the other commands that similarly allow for prefixes to target a particular attribute, such as `edit` and `find`.

+* **Alternative 2:** Allow users to `delete` by all attributes, e.g. delete by name, age, postal, etc., similar to the `edit` and `find` commands.
+    * Pros: `delete` command would better match the functionality allowed by the other commands that similarly allow for prefixes to target a particular attribute, such as `edit` and `find`.
+    * Cons: Deleting by name, age, etc. are use cases that are much rarer than deleting by date.
+      If necessary, they can be accomplished by `find`ing by the relevant attribute before `clear`ing.
+      Allowing deletion by date provides a handy shortcut for the most probable use case, keeping the app free of less important features.

 ### Delete-by-date-range feature

 #### Implementation

 This feature is largely similar to the delete-by-date feature, except that the user can input up to two dates, a start date `sd/` and an end date `ed/`.
 For instance, `delete sd/2023-03-23 ed/2023-03-25` will delete all cases from 23rd March 2023 to 25th March 2023 inclusively.

 ### Sort feature